phalcon-orphanage/docs/en/api/phalcon_validation.md

                 "anotherFile" => true,
             ],
             "message" => [
-                "file"        => "file does not have the rigth filesize", "anotherFile" => "anotherFile wrong filesize (4MB)",
+                "file"        => "file does not have the right filesize", "anotherFile" => "anotherFile wrong filesize (4MB)",
             ],
         ]